 David Jackson specializes in the restoration and conservation of antique Japanese chests and cabinetry known as Tansu.
 He has also completed conservation work on Martin Puryear’s sculpture.

-He has also worked on African furniture and sculpture.
-His experience includes sculpture restoration, custom woodwork and carving, and custom lighting.
+He has restored African furniture and sculpture.
+His experience further includes sculpture restoration, custom woodwork and carving, and custom lighting.

 Tansu is Japan’s cabinetry tradition.
 They are the wooden boxes and chests that largely originated in Japan’s Edo period (1603-1868).
 From trunks with wheels to shipboard safes, from kitchen cupboards to chests for clothing, Tansu were the receptacles of an age of economic expansion.

-David Jackson is available to give lectures on the History and Mystery of the Japanese Step-chest.
-Costs start at $200 per lecture plus travel expenses.
-Please contact David at (828) 768-2356 for more information.
-Or e-mail firstname.lastname@example.org.
+David Jackson is available to lecture on Tansu: The Legacy of Japan’s Historical Cabinetry and the History and Mystery of the Japanese Step-chest.
+Costs start at $250 per lecture plus travel expenses.
+Restoration services are $60/hr.
+Appraisals $125.
+For consultation pricing please contact David at (828) 768-2356 or e-mail firstname.lastname@example.org.